github/opensource.guide/basics/project-bootstrapping/index.md

 updated_at: Aug 3, 2013
 ---
 <a id="intro" title="Intro" class="toc-item"></a>
-Everything on GitHub revolves around code.
-And chances are if you're joining GitHub, you've got some code that you might want to push to GitHub.
-Here's some reasons you should put your project on GitHub:
+Software is at the heart of GitHub — and code is the DNA of software.
+Chances are if you're joining, you've got some code that you might want to push to GitHub.
+And that's a fantastic idea!

+Here's some of my favorite reasons to push projects to GitHub:

 * **Version Control** — Everything on GitHub is stored in [Git]http://git-scm.com/, the best version control system around.
 Version control allows you to  experiment and make mistakes in code without messing up your final product.